Full scores downloadable. To order parts, please contact Gordon.

 7 min / for narrator and orchestra, commissioned by the Tasmanian Symphony Orchestra

-A piece for a young audience.
-The young Sound goes through life facing rejection.
-All of the other sounds are more beautiful and popular!
-Some have rhythm, others melody and colour to make them appealing.
+A retelling of the familiar story for a young audience.
+The young Sound faces rejection.
+All of the other sounds are more beautiful: some have rhythm, others melody and colour.
 Dejected, the Sound runs away, believing it can never fit in.
-Along its journey, the story helps unravel the internal structure of the Sound, allowing us to hear it from different angles.
+Along its journey, the features of the Sound are revealed.
 The Sound transforms into a mature version of itself… a swan!
-The piece is funny and uplifting – a positive message about self-image and openness to unfamiliar sounds.
+The piece is humorous and uplifting – a positive message about self-image and openness to unfamiliar sounds.